 WHERE TO STAY: Parilio Hotel Paros

-WHY TO GO: This new 33-suite hotel is the best hotel on the island.
+WHY TO GO: Opened in 2019, this 33-suite hotel is the best hotel on the island.
 Located close to the bustling centre of Náoussa with its tavernas and boutiques so you can venture out to ‘authentic’ Paros in minutes.
 Expect ouzo-drinking men in the streets playing cards and beautiful Cycladic architecture.
 Flights from Athens to Paros take 30 minutes.

 Get in touch today to plot your stylish Greek summer getaway.
 We not only offer the best guaranteed prices and added perks but also provide a full list of local tips and restaurant recommendations for when you’re there.
 Sourced by Us.
 Loved by You.
 No fee.